RWS/dd-webapp-custom-examples/README.md

 # Dita Delivery Web Application Customization examples [![Build Status](https://travis-ci.org/sdl/dd-webapp-custom-examples.svg?branch=master)](https://travis-ci.org/sdl/dd-webapp-custom-examples)

-This Repository contains out of documentation and examples for building a web applictation using the new DITA Delivery Platform.
+This Repository contains out of documentation and examples for building a web applictation using the new Dynamic Delivery Platform.

 If you have any feedback, questions feel free to report them as an issue and we'll come back to you asap.